CWWhitney/ethnobotanyR/cran-comments.md

 * More clearly identified the copyright holders in the DESCRIPTION and LICENSE files.

-*Added new functions common to ethnobotany
+*Added new several functions for quantitative assessment